 In the meantime, I hope this exceptional example offers insight into how breaking the photographic rules with style and perfection can really set you apart from the crowd.

 The 2011 Professional Development Seminar in Seattle with three noted photographers, and editors Marthe Le Van, Lark Books, and Suzanne Ramljak, Metalsmith Magazine discussed trends in photographing craft objects.
-Listen to their commentary in a series of SlideShare presentations.
+Listen to their commentary in this youTube Photography in Flux playlist.

 Previous posts in the series Side-By-Side Comparisons of Different Photos: